iDE Global WASH

 To better understand how to effectively reach the poorest households in Cambodia, iDE and research partner Causal Design conducted a randomized controlled trial (RCT) in which poor households in treatment villages were offered partial subsidies, financing, and cash-only options, while control-village households were offered only financing or cash-only purchase options.
 The results showed that targeted subsidies significantly increased uptake among poor households, with no significant negative effect on non-poor households.

 Subsidies offer operational efficiencies when compared to financing.
 Much of the sector’s energy has been focused on strategies for unlocking capital to provide financing to consumers of WASH products such as latrines.
 During this pilot and in iDE’s experience more generally, slow loan processing times and high rejection rates by microfinance institutions have made it difficult to operationalize sanitation financing at scale.
 In contrast, well-targeted subsidies can be simple and inexpensive to administer, making them an attractive alternative to financing as a means of reaching the poorest and most vulnerable.
-[LINK: Learn more.]
+[Learn more.]